GabrielSlima/blog/articles/clean-code-clean-systems.md

     </p>
     <p>
-        Welcome to the PewdiePie's favourite blog about Software Engineering and Today's topic is about the organization of our applications and systems, I mean, <strong>how to create clean and meaningful systems or applications</strong>.
+        Welcome to the PewdiePie's favourite blog about Software Engineering and Today's topic is about the organization of our applications/systems, I mean, <strong>how to create clean and meaningful systems or applications</strong>.
     </p>
     <p>
         Let's get into it!